jundalisay/superclaude/content/en/superphysics/principles/part-01/chapter-01.md

 Metaphysical is the nature of being detectable by the abstract mind without the direct support of the bodily senses.
 Technically being part of the upper Elements such as the (upper) Fire, Air, and Aether Elements, and the (Upper) Spatial, and Aethereal Layers.

-## Concepts Emerging from the 2 Domains
+## Concepts Emerging from the 3 Domains

-The concept of the 2 Domains leads to the following concepts:
+The concept of the 3 Domains leads to the following concepts:

 1. Reality
 2. Abstract Spaces of Reality
 3. Vortices and Ideas within Reality
 4. Operational Divisions of Reality
 5. The 5 Elements of Reality
+6. Relationality